Xonshiz/CoManga/README.md

 Documents Library, Downloads, Pictures : Trying to store the data.

-## Opening An Issue/Requesting A Site
+## Opening An Issue/Requesting A Feature
 If your're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.

 ### Reporting Issues